 Do you know what your core emotional needs are and are they being met?

+Do you know what your core emotional needs are, or if they are being met?
 This is a very important question.
 If your core emotional needs are being met, then it is likely that you are more content.
 If there are some psychological problems that you are dealing with, then there is a chance that, in some way, they are not all being sufficiently met.

 What are your own core emotional needs?
 Is it to be cared for by others?
 Is it to have the freedom to express yourself?
 Is it to feel safe?
 Perhaps you identify with one of these needs more than another.
 Are there any others that spring to mind?